Uomar7/blogged/README.md

-# PRO-PITCH
+# BLOW UP

 ## Description
->An interactive pitching website to allow users to view and add various pitches in accordance to category.
+>An interactive blogging website to allow users to view and add various blogs in accordance to category.
 ---

 ## Features